MICDIR: Multi-scale Inverse-consistent Deformable Image Registration using UNetMSS with Self-Constructing Graph Latent: Methodology

 \subsection{Baselines}

 The performance of the proposed model was compared against a non-deep learning based baseline, a direct optimisation technique, and three deep learning based baselines.
-Those baselines and their implementation-configurations are explained here.
+Those baselines and their implementation configurations are explained here.